bakkerjarr/handy_scripts/README.md

 ###Network Scans and Pings

-####Nmap Scans
+####Nmap Scripts
-The below script utilises the Nmap Python library to a TCP SYN scan.
-Nmap is used as it can provide informative output and has support for IPv6 as well.
+These scripts use the Nmap module for Python to perform various network scans.
+Nmap is used as it can provide informative output and works reliably with IPv6.
 #####nmap_tcp_syn_scan.py
+- Python 2
+- python-nmap
+#####nmap_udp_scan.py
 - Python 2
 - python-nmap